-compliance with General Order #9, petitioner has filed a signed statement indicating she incurred no out-of-pocket expenses.
-Exhibit 16.
+compliance with General Order #9, petitioner has filed a signed statement indicating he incurred no out-of-pocket expenses.

-On April 28, 2017, respondent filed a response to petitioner's motion.
-(ECF No. 36).
+On June 5, 2017, respondent filed a response to petitioner's motion.
+(ECF No. 48).
 Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
 Id. at 1.
-Respondent adds, however, that he "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
+Respondent adds, however, that she "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
 Id. at 2.
-Respondent "respectfully recommends that the Chief Special Master exercise her discretion and determine a reasonable award for attorneys' fees and costs."
+Petitioner "respectfully recommends that the Chief Special Master exercise her discretion and determine a reasonable award for attorneys' fees and costs."
 Id. at 3.
-On May 9, 2017, petitioner untimely filed a reply.
-(ECF No. 37).